 Starting in about the 1930s, DMT began being synthesized in the lab.
 However, since then and even to today, there has been no approved medical use of the substance.
-As a result, the US Drug Enforcement Agency has listed DMT as a Schedule I controlled substance.
+As a result, the US Drug Enforcement Administration (DEA) has listed DMT as a Schedule I controlled substance.
 It can be used for research but is otherwise illegal for personal use.

 Nevertheless, it continues to be a mildly popular hallucinogen for spiritual use or as a “club” drug.

 DMT as a Psychedelic Drug

 DMT is most often used to induce visions and create psychedelic “trips” for either recreational or spiritual purposes.
 The drug has been nicknamed by many as being the “god” drug, because people who have used it describe a feeling of connectedness to the universe, as well as an experience that can resemble a near-death experience.

 There are also those like the subject of an interview from Little Atoms who believe that DMT is the reason people believe in life after death or transcendent experiences; the drug has been found naturally in the human body, with little indication as to the reason.
 While there has been no direct scientific evidence for the reason DMT is found in the body, this perception helps to fuel some people’s desires to use it.

 Whatever the belief about DMT, it is a potent psychedelic that seems to be in increased demand for use in spiritual and recreational pursuits.

 How DMT Acts in the Brain

 The National Institute on Drug Abuse explains that DMT works specifically in the serotonin pathway of the brain, which regulates a variety of functions in the body, including digestion and wound healing, as well as psychological functions, such as appetite, sleep, and mood.
 This pathway also affects perception and thought processing.